– scroll down to see further images –

 Silver was appropriate for use in making Hindu religious items because it was regarded as a ‘pure’ metal.

-The underside of each has a screw thread where each was attached to something larger.
+The underside of each has a metal screw thread where each was attached to something larger.
 These are now used to secure each image to its black, custom-made wooden display block.

 See Untracht (1997, p.
 194) for a photograph of a related silver Garuda figure in a shrine in Gujarat.